Ladislao Pazmany: Immigration to the United States

-In 1948 Ladislao Pazmany married Margarita Byro, a ballet dancer and an artist, also Hungarian with a similar ancestry, and with whom he had two young daughters when he arrived in San Diego, California in May 1956.
+In 1948, Ladislao Pazmany married Margarita Byro, a ballet dancer and an artist, also Hungarian with a similar ancestry.
+Ladislao and Margarita and had two young daughters when he arrived in San Diego, California in May 1956.
 With a house downtown just minutes from Lindbergh Field, Pazmany would make a home for his family, raise his children to maturity, become an American citizen, and years later have residence and office overlooking the airport and bay.

 San Diego, California

 “In 1953, the Soviets exploded a thermonuclear device and were supposedly working on ICBMs to carry uranium and hydrogen warheads.
 In reaction to this, in March 1954, the Western Development Division, a special missile command agency created by the Air Research and Development Command, awarded Convair its first long-term contract for engineering and fabrication of an ICBM.”

-The threat of Soviet supremacy in the nuclear age heightened Cold War tensions and spurred an expansion of spending, research and building in the defense industry that would continue unabated until the collapse of the Soviet Union in 1991.
+The threat of Soviet supremacy in the nuclear age heightened Cold War tensions and spurred an expansion of spending, research, and building in the defense industry that would continue unabated until the collapse of the Soviet Union in 1991.
 In addition to the strengthening of the American deterrent, great strides were made in aeronautics that spread and applied to all fields of aviation.

-Pazmany quickly earned a position at Convair which was a division of General Dynamics, and worked on the company's innovative Delta wing-designed jets – the F-102 Delta Dagger an interceptor plane that was known as the “Deuce” and was used in Vietnam, and the more advanced F-106 Delta Dart a supersonic jet technology which prevailed well into the 1980s.
+Pazmany quickly earned a position at Convair, which was a division of General Dynamics.
+He worked on the company's innovative Delta wing-designed jets – the Convair F-102 Delta Dagger an interceptor plane that was known as the "Deuce" and used in Vietnam, and the more advanced Convair F-106 Delta Dart a supersonic jet technology which prevailed well into the 1980s.

-During this period of some 25 years, starting with Convair, and General Dynamics Pazmany also worked at McDonnell Douglas for aerostructures and engines.
-Douglas was a specialist in fighter aircraft who merged with Boeing in 1967.
-At Rohr he produced related components, including engine nacelles, thrust reversers, and mounting pylons for both military and commercial aircraft.
+During this period of about 25 years, starting with Convair, and General Dynamics, Pazmany also worked on aerostructures and engines at McDonnell Douglas.
+McDonnell Douglas was a specialist in fighter aircraft who merged with Boeing in 1967.
+At Rohr, Inc., he produced related components, including engine nacelles, thrust reversers, and mounting pylons for both military and commercial aircraft.
 Pazmany's engineering talents stretched from conventional prop-driven aircraft to jets, missiles, cruise missiles, and unmanned stealth craft, aero systems and parts.
 He earned seven patents for inventions for aircraft thrust reversers to emergency natural gas shut-off valves that activate during earthquakes.

 He researched, analyzed and wrote the NASA contractor report: “Potential Structural Material and Design Concept For Light Airplanes” NASA CR93258" 1968, for mission analysis division.
 National Aeronautics Space Administration.
 Ames Research Center Moffett Field, California.